stellar/rs-soroban-env/README.md

 The `soroban-bench-utils` crate contains the utilties for running the benchmarks using for calibration of the Soroban execution costs via benchmarks.

 The `soroban-synth-wasm` and `soroban-test-wasms` are crates used for tests that use smart contract.
-THe former synthesizes simple parametric Wasms, and the latter contains various pre-compiled smart contract contracts used by tests.
+The former synthesizes simple parametric Wasms, and the latter contains various pre-compiled smart contract contracts used by tests.